Case Study: The Beef Supply Chain

 The Beef Supply Chain

-Cattle are sold by farmers to processors for slaughter and processing either via auction markets or directly to processors, sometimes involving third party agents.
+Cattle are sold by farmers to processors for slaughter and processing.
+This can occur via auction markets or directly to processors, sometimes involving third party agents.

 Animals are slaughtered and then processed into a variety of products, either all in one facility or a number of facilities.

-Processors will supply domestic customers with food products through the retail market and the wholesale/food service market which ultimately makes it way to consumers.
+Processors will supply domestic customers with food products through the retail market and the wholesale/food service market which ultimately makes its way to consumers.

 Processors will also serve the international market, and will sell their beef and beef products to importers.
 Subsequently, these importers subdivide the beef products for distribution to food retailers and food service establishments in their region.

 Globalisation and international market liberalisation has encouraged trade to move within, but also outside of Europe.
 However, globalisation and exporting complicates and extends supply chains requiring them to be managed with great care to ensure supply meets demand both at home (domestic) and internationally.

 It is important to note that external markets (importing and exporting) play a vital role in sufficiency and flexibility of the UK beef supply chain.
 With beef production susceptible to seasonal changes, poor weather, animal disease outbreaks, crop failures and therefore animal feed shortages, the importance of external markets should not be underestimated (The International Meat Trade Association, 2013).